brianfrankcooper/YCSB/riak/README.md

 2. Run the following `riak-admin` commands:

   ```
-  riak-admin bucket-type create ycsb '{"props":{"allow_mult":"false","consistent":true}}'
+  riak-admin bucket-type create ycsb '{"props":{"consistent":true}}'
   riak-admin bucket-type activate ycsb
   ```

+Note that when using the strong consistency model, you **may have to specify the number of replicas to create for each object**.
+The *R* and *W* parameters (see next section) will in fact be ignored.
+The only information needed by this consistency model is how many nodes the system has to successfully query to consider a transaction completed.
+To set this parameter, you can add `"n_val":N` to the list of properties shown above (by default `N` is set to 3).

 If instead you want to use the <i>eventual consistency model</i> implemented in Riak, then type:
 ```
 riak-admin bucket-type create ycsb '{"props":{"allow_mult":"false"}}'
 riak-admin bucket-type activate ycsb
 ```
-Note that you may want to specify the number of replicas to create for each object.
-To do so, you can add `"n_val":N` to the list of properties shown above (by default `N` is set to 3).

 Riak KV configuration parameters
 ----------------------------